 - To make the chocolate glaze, simply add the sieved icing/powdered sugar and cocoa to a mixing bowl and mix together.

 - Gradually start to add the milk in to the sugar & cocoa mixture.
 I like to add in tbsp amounts to begin with and mix really well in-between adding more.
 I mix by hand, using a metal spoon and pushing down on the sugar, to get it to take on as much of the liquid as possible.
 This and adding gradually, in controlled amounts, will ensure you don't add too much milk.
 See Photo 16 above.

-- Once I have achieved a brown coloured thick paste, I then add in tsp amounts till I get closer to a pourable consistency.
+- Once I have achieved a dark brown coloured thick paste, I then add in tsp amounts of milk, till I get closer to a pourable consistency.
 (See Photo 17 above).
 Then I add in ¼ or even ⅛ tsp amounts till I am happy.
 For the glaze to run nicely down your bundt, but not so much that it all puddles on the plate, thicker is better.
 You can test the thickness by lifting up with a spoon and watching as you let it fall back into the bowl.
 Thick, but can still run off relatively easily.
 If worried, too thick is better as you can spread it on and encourage some of it to fall down the sides.
 See Photo 18 below.**If not decorating the cake till later, make the glaze later too, as it will thicken.